jesstierney/pliocene-da/input_data/model_output/raw/Contents.md

 ----------------------------------------

-### CSV Files
+### Text Files
-Each CSV file summarizes the raw data files used from the model.
+Each text file summarizes the raw data files used from the model.
 The summaries are grouped by experiment, and files within an experiment group are grouped by assimilated climate variable.
 Each summary includes the following comma separated values:

 * [CMIP6 Name](#cmip6-name)
 * [File](#file)